 · 3 points for a win

 · Teams winning by forfeit will receive 4 points

 Thus, the maximum number of points per game is 6 (3 for the win and 3 for goals scored).
 A losing team can still score 3 points (e.g. in a 4-3 loss).

 The Four Top Teams Will Advance to the Semi-Final Round

-At the completion of the group stage games, the standings in the three groups will determine the make-up of the subsequent single-elimination semi-final round.
-The top total point score in each of the three groups, as well as the single best runner-up total score from any of the three groups will play in the semi-final, final and consolation games.
+At the completion of the group stage games, the point standings in the groups will determine the make-up of the subsequent single-elimination semi-final round.
+For the boys, the top total point score in each of the 4 groups will advance to the playoff round.
+For the girls, the top total point scores for first and second place teams will advance to the playoff round.